Code-Institute-Submissions/RoryBr1-Milestone-4_NovResub/static/readme-assets/deployment.md

 ``` python3 manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json ```
 ``` python3 manage.py loaddata db.json ```

 Finally, run ```python3 manage.py createsuperuser``` and follow the steps to create a new admin user.
+Check your e-mail inbox, and follow the instructions in the confirmation e-mail.

 5. In your Gitpod terminal, run the following command
 ```heroku config:set DISABLE_COLLECTSTATIC=1 --app [your-app-name]```